-Terms of Common Stock.
-The holders of shares of common stock:
+Terms of Simon Property Common Stock.
+The holders of Simon Property common stock:

-- are entitled to one vote per share on all matters to be voted on by stockholders, other than the election of four directors who are elected exclusively by holders of Class B common stock, and the election of two directors who are elected exclusively by holders of Class C common stock; - are not entitled to cumulate their votes in the election of directors; - are entitled to receive dividends as may be declared from time to time by the Board of Directors, in its discretion, from legally available assets, subject to preferential rights of holders of Preferred Stock;
+- are entitled to one vote per share on all matters to be voted on by stockholders, other than the election of four directors who are elected exclusively by holders of Class B common stock, and the election of two directors who are elected exclusively by holders of Class C common stock; - are not entitled to cumulate their votes in the election of directors; - are entitled to receive dividends as may be declared from time to time by the Board of Directors of Simon Property, in its discretion, from legally available assets, subject to preferential rights of holders of Preferred Stock;

-- are not entitled to preemptive, subscription or conversion rights; and - are not subject to further calls or assessments.
+- · are not entitled to preemptive, subscription or conversion rights; and - are not subject to further calls or assessments by Simon Property.

-The shares of common stock currently outstanding are, and the shares to be sold from time to time in one offering or a series of offerings pursuant to this prospectus will be, validly issued, fully paid and non-assessable.
-There are no redemption or sinking fund provisions applicable to the common stock.
+The shares of Simon Property common stock currently outstanding are, and the shares to be sold from time to time in one offering or a series of offerings pursuant to this prospectus will be, validly issued, fully paid and non-assessable.
+There are no redemption or sinking fund provisions applicable to the Simon Property common stock.

-Terms of Class B Common Stock and Class C Common Stock.
-As of September 30, 2002, we had 3,200,000 shares of Class B common stock outstanding and 4,000 shares of Class C common stock outstanding.
+Terms of Simon Property Class B Common Stock and Class C Common Stock.
+As of September 30, 2002, Simon Property had 3,200,000 shares of Class B common stock outstanding and 4,000 shares of Class C common stock outstanding.
 Holders of Class B common stock and Class C common stock:

-- are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, other than the election of four directors who are elected exclusively by the holders of Class B common stock and the election of two directors who are elected exclusively by the holders of Class C common stock; - are not entitled to cumulative voting for the election of directors; and - are entitled to receive ratably such dividends as may be declared by the Board of Directors out of legally available funds, subject to preferential rights of holders of Preferred Stock;
+• are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, other than the election of four directors who are elected exclusively by the holders of Class B common stock and the election of two directors who are elected exclusively by the holders of Class C common stock;

+are not entitled to cumulative voting for the election of directors; and

+• are entitled to receive ratably such dividends as may be declared by the Board of Directors of Simon Property out of legally available funds, subject to preferential rights of holders of Preferred Stock;

-If we are liquidated, each outstanding share of common stock, Class B common stock and Class C common stock, including shares of Excess Common Stock, if any, will be entitled to participate pro rata in the assets remaining after payment of, or adequate provision for, all of our known debts and liabilities, subject to the right of the holders of Preferred Stock, including any Excess Preferred Stock into which shares such series has been converted, to receive preferential distributions.
+If Simon Property is liquidated, each outstanding share of Simon Property common stock, Class B common stock and Class C common stock, including shares of Excess Common Stock, if any, will be entitled to participate pro rata in the assets remaining after payment of, or adequate provision for, all known debts and liabilities of Simon Property, subject to the right of the holders of Preferred Stock, including any Excess Preferred Stock into which shares such series has been converted, to receive preferential distributions.

 All outstanding shares of Class B common stock are held by the Simons.
-The holders of Class B common stock are entitled to elect four of our 13 directors.
-However, they will be entitled to elect only two directors if their portion of the aggregate equity interest of us, including common stock, Class B common stock and units of limited partnership interests of the Operating Partnership considered on an as-converted basis decreases to less than 50% of the amount that they owned as of August 9, 1996.
+The holders of Class B common stock are entitled to elect four of the 13 directors of Simon Property.
+However, they will be entitled to elect only two directors of Simon Property if their portion of the aggregate equity interest of Simon Property, including Simon Property Common Stock, Class B common stock and units of limited partnership interests of the Operating Partnership considered on an asconverted basis decreases to less than 50% of the amount that they owned as of August 9, 1996.